Essilor Lenses: lenses for prescription glasses.

 Maintaining power error under 0.18 D and unwanted astigmatism under 0.25 D guarantees maximum visual acuity.

-Effects of astigmatism and high-order aberrations of progressive-power lenses on visual acuity are always subject of research and development.
+Effects of astigmatism and high-order aberrations of progressive-power lenses on visual acuity are always the subject of research and development.

-Cones of gaze directions are calculated, where power deviation is lower than 0.18 D, and astigmatism deviation is lower than 0.25 D. These threshold values are chosen because beyond them wearers will suffer an acuity loss equal or greater to one half- line on a logMAR acuity chart.
+Cones of gaze directions are calculated, where power deviation is lower than 0.18 D, and astigmatism deviation is lower than 0.25 D. These threshold values are chosen because beyond them, wearers will suffer an acuity loss equal or greater to one half-line on a logMAR acuity chart.

 The prescription is considered maintained when the following is true: